-In the logistics space, each entity collects, generates, and stores relevant data that resides in systems that are often fenced off from one another, limiting access to information that could improve operations and forecasts.
-Using partial or outdated data, for example, makes it challenging to discover workflow glitches in time to correct a situation, so delivery commitments get fulfilled.
+In the logistics space, each entity collects, generates, and stores relevant data that resides in systems that are often fenced off from one another—thereby limiting access to information that could improve operations and forecasts.
+Using partial or outdated data, for example, makes it challenging to discover workflow glitches in time to correct a situation, resulting in delivery commitment delays.

 Given the global upheaval that COVID-19 has triggered, managing supply chain risk is top of mind throughout the logistics business.
 Risk management is the main area where technology could better respond to global supply chain disruption.

-In particular, manual operations are anathema to properly managing risk, restricting forecasts to a core set of generally known variables.
-Highly accurate risk management requires adding data to forecasting models that, together, over time, help identify nonhistorical and otherwise unpredictable variables.
+In particular, manual operations are an anathema to properly managing risk, and restricting forecasts to a core set of generally known variables.
+Highly accurate risk management requires adding data to forecasting models that, together, over time, help identify non historical and otherwise unpredictable variables.

 The most straightforward way to meet data integration and risk management challenges is to migrate to a digital supply chain management platform.
-Two-thirds of the businesses plan to upgrade or replace their supply chain management technology within the year.
+Two-thirds of businesses around the world plan to upgrade or replace their supply chain management technology within a year.
 A couple of crucial system components can ease the transition.